hyperledger/indy-node/docs/Sovrin_Running_Locally.md

 ```
 new key with seed 000000000000000000000000Steward1
 connect test
-send NYM dest=FuN98eH2eZybECWkofW6A9BKJxxnTatBCopfUiNxo6ZB role=SPONSOR
+send NYM dest=FuN98eH2eZybECWkofW6A9BKJxxnTatBCopfUiNxo6ZB role=TRUST_ANCHOR
 send ATTRIB dest=FuN98eH2eZybECWkofW6A9BKJxxnTatBCopfUiNxo6ZB raw={"endpoint": "127.0.0.1:5555"}
 ```

 We first add the Stewards key into the Keyring (this enables us to assume the Steward role) - Note this key is hardcoded into the test scripts at the moment so is pre-generated
-We then connect to the test Sovrin cluster (which is the one we are running locally) Then we registers Fabers identifier and set its role as a Sponsor (A Sponsor is a privilege which if possessed by an identifier allows that identifier to on-board other identifiers)
+We then connect to the test Sovrin cluster (which is the one we are running locally) Then we registers Fabers identifier and set its role as a Trust Anchor (A Trust Anchor is a privilege which if possessed by an identifier allows that identifier to on-board other identifiers)
 Finally we then register an attribute containing the endpoint for the Faber identifier.

 At this point we can start the Faber agent.